StephanLuis/input-duration/README.md

 <i>Does this loose any functionality?</i>  No!  document.querySelector('#bob').value  has a getter and setter!
 So values can be set and retrieved by ID.

-There are a few plugins (links to come), but controls with the plugin still treated time as a date (ex 24hr max).
-Still it seems in 2022 the most relable is multi input (more links to come ), the best example is the Google countdown timer.
+There are a few plugins (links to come) that remediate the lack of continuity, but even time controls with the plugin treat time as a date (ex 24hr max).
+So it seems the current state is the most relable UX is multi input type number (more links to come ).
+The best example is the Google countdown timer.
 And that's wrong because time is a basic unit that should be separate from calendar complexities.
 That got me thinking, why isn't there an input control for it implemented across browsers??
-I needed one so coded ChronlyHMS.
+I needed one, so coded ChronlyHMS.

 Here's why:
 * Time is hours minutes and seconds (and millisecs) and needn't be associated with part of a day or a date